Wednesday, November 28, 2007

 True American Idol

-I pity anyone in my town who stayed home to watch a television show tonight, while Tony Bennett was downtown blowing the roof off the Meyerson.
+I pity anyone in my town who stayed home to watch a silly singing contest on television tonight, while Tony Bennett was downtown blowing the roof off the Meyerson.
 One of the best, most memorable musical performances I've ever seen, or ever will.

 UPDATE: My super-brief "review" on FrontBurner.